dc4eu/vc/standards/apiv28.md

 9. POST /document                - return a full document entry for credential creation
 10. POST /consent                 - optionally store user consent to display `/document/list information` in a portal
 11. POST /consent/get             - return consent status of citizen to display `/document/list information` in a portal
 12. POST /document/revoke         - initiate recocation process of a credential at the issuer
 13. PUT  /document/status         - set document status to revoked

 ## Backend configurations
 Before the Issuer System and the described API can be used, the Issuer System must be configured.
 A config file is provided for this purpose, for example to define specific endpoints for each Authentic Source.
 This makes it possible to define several Authentic Sources.
 A wide variety of architectures are possible, for example with many data stores per authentic source or one data store at the issuer that contains data for many authentic sources.
 The endpoint for the signature service and the standard credential profiles should also be defined here for each authentic source.
 This information is relevant for generating the credential.
+Please note that currently the configuration is present as json, but could also be in other formats like yaml.

 ```json